Jane Morgan: Middle years

 Morgan performed in musicals on the stage and Broadway.
 She appeared in Can-Can, The King and I, Kiss Me, Kate, Gentlemen Prefer Blondes, Bells Are Ringing, Anniversary Waltz, Affairs of State, Hello, Dolly and others.

-She appeared in nightclubs around the U.S., complemented with television appearances and bookings in Las Vegas and Lake Tahoe.
-In 1958, Morgan was one of six contestants in A Song for Europe to determine the UK's entry to the Eurovision Song Contest 1959.
-She sang "If Only I Could Live My Life Again", but the song was not selected.

-Morgan's agent died in 1959, and her new manager, Jerry Weintraub, was able to obtain bookings for her in many noted US venues.
-Morgan divorced Larry Stith in 1964, and would later marry Weintraub, more than a decade her junior, in 1965; she and Weintraub later adopted three daughters, Julie, Jamie and Jody.
-Morgan also has a stepson Michael from Weintraub's first marriage.
-Morgan and Weintraub separated but never divorced; he died in 2015.
+Morgan's agent died in 1959 and her new manager, Jerry Weintraub, was able to obtain bookings for her in many noted US venues.
+Morgan divorced Larry Stith in 1964 and married Weintraub, more than a decade her junior, in 1965; the couple later adopted three daughters.
+Morgan also had a stepson Michael from Weintraub's first marriage.
+Morgan and Weintraub separated in the 1980s, but never divorced.
+Weintraub died in 2015.

 In 1960, she recorded the English-language version of an Italian song, Romantica.
-The recording was an airplay hit on BBC Radio.
-She continued recording for Kapp until 1962, her last album being What Now My Love, released later that year.